CMackay7/DNA_Analyser/README.md

+I know the layout for this readme isn't great I am sorry

 Should work but will be changing some code in the near future. file to run is ImageManipulation.py

 HOW TO USE

 1.On running a file explorer will be opened please select the image you want analysed

 2.The image will be displayed for you to crop